deejayhighbee/python-csv-convert-tools/README.md

 <strong>Convert bson to csv</strong>

-&nbsp;

 This script performs a complete data conversion process:

-&nbsp;

-Imports and Setup: It imports necessary libraries:
+<strong>Imports and Setup: It imports necessary libraries:</strong>

-&nbsp;

 bson for decoding BSON files. pandas for data manipulation and creating a DataFrame. json for handling list-to-string conversion.

-&nbsp;

-Flattening Nested Dictionaries:
+<strong>Flattening Nested Dictionaries:</strong>

-&nbsp;

 The flatten_dict function takes a nested dictionary and converts it into a flat dictionary.

-&nbsp;

 It concatenates keys from nested dictionaries using a period (.) as a separator.
 If a value is a list, it converts it into a JSON string.
 This ensures that even deeply nested structures become a single-level dictionary suitable for tabular representation.

-&nbsp;

-Reading BSON Data:
+<strong>Reading BSON Data:</strong>

-&nbsp;

 The script opens a file named data.bson in binary mode and uses bson.decode_all to read and decode all BSON documents into Python dictionaries.

-&nbsp;

-Processing and Creating DataFrame:
+<strong>Processing and Creating DataFrame:</strong>

-&nbsp;

 Each BSON document is flattened using the flatten_dict function.
 The list of these flattened dictionaries is then converted into a pandas DataFrame, which organizes the data into rows and columns.

-&nbsp;

-Exporting to CSV:
+<strong>Exporting to CSV:</strong>

-&nbsp;

 Finally, the DataFrame is exported to a CSV file named output.csv, and a confirmation message is printed.

-<strong> </strong>

 <strong>………………………………………………………………………………………………………………</strong>